Chinese fans pay rich tributes to China’s legendary Indian classical dancer Zhang Jun | Education

 Among those who inherited her mantle, Jin Shan Shan, who was trained with Zhang from the age of 12 and grew up to be China’s most celebrated Indian classical dancer, especially Bharatanatyam.

-Jin joined Peking University's Hindi department on the advice of Zhang and later went to study at Jawaharlal Nehru University in Delhi where she was groomed by India's most famous Bharatanatyam dancer Leela Samson.
+Jin joined the Peking University’s Hindi department on the advice of Zhang and later went to study in Jawaharlal Nehru University in Delhi where she was groomed by India’s most famous Bharatanatyam dancer Leela Samson.

 The cultural event took place amidst the chill in bilateral ties over the two-year military standoff in eastern Ladakh.